Wood finishes don’t have to contain chemicals or petroleum products. You’ll love this list of natural wood finishes for woodworking projects.

 - Allow to cool and add the lemon essential oil.
 Stir thoroughly to combine.

 - Cool completely and test the consistency.
 It should be like a paste.
 If it is too soft, melt it down and add more beeswax.
 If it is too hard, add more coconut oil.

 Note: This recipe can vary as all beeswax is different and contains different moisture levels.
 It is very easy to adjust to your liking.
 Just melt it down and adjust it to your preferences.

-Have you used a natural finish for your wood projects?
+Have you used a natural wood finish for your woodworking projects?
 Let us know how it worked out!